 TMS uses powerful magnetic fields that are harnessed and delivered through a coil placed over the individual’s scalp.
 As the energy penetrates the brain tissue at a depth of about 2 cm, the induction of electric currents acts as a stimulus to the dormant brain cells in the left prefrontal cortex.
 This sluggish activity in the limbic system is a common condition among individuals with depression, based on brain imaging studies.

 Over the course of treatments, which usually run 4-6 weeks with five TMS treatment sessions weekly, the brain cell activity normalizes and resets, which eventually results in positive treatment results.
 These results include better sleep quality, more energy, being more alert, improved concentration, and overall improved mood.

 TMS therapy does not carry the risks that other brain stimulation therapies have because there is no need for general anesthesia.
 That is also the reason why TMS patients do not need to receive treatments in a hospital and there is no down time or recovery period needed.
 TMS is a well tolerated treatment for severe depression and should be considered for individuals who are treatment-resistant to antidepressant drug therapy.

 Anew Era TMS Provides Expert TMS Therapy for Treatment of Depression

-Anew Era TMS is an Orange County-based provider of TMS therapy.
+Anew Era TMS is highly recommended and leading provider of TMS therapy.
 Using TMS therapy, the dedicated doctors and TMS technicians have helped hundreds of treatment-resistant depression patients reclaim their joy in life.
 When antidepressants have failed to relieve the symptoms of depression, TMS offers a safe, noninvasive treatment option that has demonstrated excellent results.
 For more information about the different therapies to treat depression and TMS in particular, please contact Anew Era TMS today at (888) 503-1549.